EshaanAgg/type-challenges/notes/README.md

 - It is a common practice to use `recursion` in definition of types.
 - You can make some parameters optional by specifying a default value for them.
   - For example: `type test: <T, K = keyof T> .....`
+- You can "typecast" a property of key value to a string with the help of `as` keyword and `template strings`.

 ### Good Practices